CommonMCOBJ/CommonMCOBJ/README.md

 ## Selections
 An OBJ selection is a rectangular selection that defines what parts of a world is exported.
 This selection does not have to be restricted to full chunks, so parts of a chunk are allow to be included.
 In the export, selections are defined by 2 vertices, one on the top left, and one on the bottom right, and these vertices are defined as XY coordinates from the in-game XYZ coordinates.

+In addition, selections have a depth that dictates how deep an exporter will go to export the OBJ.
+Depth shall be represented as the in-game Y level that it corresponds to.

 ## Split Blocks
 Optionally, an exporter is allowed to create split groups of blocks.
 Blocks shall be split by their type (ex. all sea lanterns are split into a single group, all grass blocks are split into one group, etc.).